snandam/terraform-state-s3/README.md

 terraform apply

 ```
+- Note: You won't be able to run terraform destroy on this as the state file is stored on the same bucket

-- Note: You will have to create an output variable of those that you need to use later
+- You will have to create an output variable of those that you need to use later

 ```sh